GMT-352/G/README.md

 ## One Requirement, One Map on SDG #11

-### Project Title: Safe assembly areas after the February 6 earthquake in Hatay
+### Project Title: Safe assembly areas after the February 6 earthquake in Hatayyy